dperkosan/gateway/README.md

 Using an API Gateway in a microservices architecture provides several advantages:

-1. **Centralized Authentication & Authorization** - Ensures consistent authentication and authorization across all service requests.
+1. **Centralized Authentication** - Ensures consistent authentication across all service requests.
 2. **Security Enforcement** - Acts as a security layer by restricting access and preventing unauthorized requests.
 3. **Simplified Client Communication** - Clients interact with a single endpoint rather than multiple services.
 4. **Rate Limiting & Throttling** - Helps manage traffic loads and prevent overuse of backend resources.